 Amy Crum is a registered dietitian licensed through the Minnesota Board of Nutrition and Dietetics.
 She earned her Bachelors of Science in Nutrition from The University of Texas at Austin.
 Amy has her Master's of Science in Nutrition from Texas Woman's University and completed her dietetic internship at the Veterans Affairs Hospital in Houston Texas.
 She has professional experience as a clinical dietitian, with a focus on cardiac care.

-Amy sees clients at the Wayzata office.
+Amy sees clients at the Wayzata office or via Zoom.